 What Is Rosé?

 To some people, rosé represents one particular style or occasion (happy hour, anyone?).
 But the spectrum of structures, flavors, and compositions is nearly endless.
 Unlike white wine made from white or green grapes or red wine made from black, purple or red grapes, rosé has its own identity.

 Contrary to some beliefs, rosé is not a combination of red and white wine.
-The exception, however, is in Champagne, where it is common to add still red wine to still white wine before they’re put in a bottle to undergo a secondary fermentation.
+The exception, however, is in Champagne, where it is common to add red wine to white wine before they’re put in a bottle to undergo a secondary fermentation.